Skydiver recovering after falling onto California home

-OCEANSIDE, Calif.
-(KSWB) — A skydiver is recovering after falling from the sky and hitting a home in California.
+A skydiver is recovering after falling from the sky and hitting a home in California.
+KTLA’s sister station KSWB reports.

 “It felt like forever, just looking at him … We stood there in, like, shock just going, ‘He has to be dead,'” said Amber Sweet-Smith, who saw the injured skydiver in her yard in Oceanside moments after he fell last week.